How Many Workers Died Building The Golden Gate Bridge

 Sharing Stories and Information

 Sharing stories and information about the Golden Gate Bridge workers through social media, blogs, and other platforms can help raise awareness and promote a greater understanding of their contributions.
-By sharing articles, photos, and videos related to the bridge's construction, you can help ensure that their stories reach a wider audience.
+By sharing articles, photos, and videos related to the bridge's construction, you can help make sure their stories reach a wider audience.
 Additionally, participating in online discussions and forums can provide opportunities to share your knowledge and learn from others.

 Recognizing the Broader Context